zeppe-lin/pkgsrc-stuff/wireshark/README.md

 POST-INSTALL
 ============

-If you want to run wireshark as an unprivileged user then you must add that user to the group "wheel":
+To allow packet capture as a normal user, add yourself to the wheel
+group:

     sudo usermod -aG wheel $(whoami)